JeringTech/KeyValueStore/ReadMe.md

 `C:/Users/UserName/AppData/Local/Temp/FasterLogs/836b4239-ab56-4fa8-b3a5-833cbd198044.log.0`.

 #### Managing Files
-By default, files are deleted on `MixedStorageKVStore` disposal or finalization.
+By default, `MixedStorageKVStore` deletes files on disposal or finalization.
-If your program terminates abruptly, files may not get deleted.
+If your program terminates abruptly, `MixedStorageKVStore` may not delete files.
 We suggest:

 - Placing all files in the same directory.
 Do this by specifying the same [`MixedStorageKVStoreOptions.LogDirectory`](#mixedstoragekvstoreoptions-class) for all `MixedStorageKVStore`s.
 This is the default behaviour: all files are placed in `<temp path>/FasterLogs`.
-- On application initialization, if the directory exists, delete it.
+- On application initialization, delete the directory if it exists:
     ```csharp
     try
     {